Click to grab your free copy of our Garden Tools Cheat Sheet!

 38. Winter Luxury Pumpkins

-This beautiful variety of pumpkins was first introduced by Johnson and Stokes during 1893.
-These pumpkins have a good flavorsome taste to them and are aesthetically pleasing.
 The color orange looks good on the small diameter of the curve, which makes the whole pumpkin stand out.
-Make sure plant the seeds 7 days after the last frost or once the soil temp reaches at least 70 degrees F.
+Plant the seeds seven days after the last frost or once the soil temperature reaches 70 °F.

-The seeds should be planted 10 feet apart and rows of 10 inches to about 1 foot apart.
-Consider the fact that these pumpkins happen to have a long shelf life; you can use them for decorative purposes before actually making pies out of them.
-In addition, the pumpkins weigh between 6 to 8 pounds, requiring at least 105 days to reach full maturity.
+Consider that these pumpkins have a long shelf life; you can use them for decorative purposes before making pies.
+In addition, the pumpkins weigh between 6 and 8 pounds, requiring at least 105 days to reach full maturity.

-You can find this product on Reimer seeds.
+You can find this product on Reimer Seeds.

 39. Baby Bear Pumpkin

-As the name suggests, baby bear pumpkins happen to be quite small with a slender and well-rounded shape.
-These pumpkins are a personal favorite for children because they are easy to hold and have a beautiful appearance with deep ribbed skins in hues of bright orange and yellow.
+These pumpkins are a favorite for children because they are easy to hold and look beautiful, with deep ribbed skins in bright orange and yellow hues.

 Click here to buy them on Amazon.